-As of 31 December 2021, we had a mix of 138 power generation assets across 20 countries in Europe, Latin America, North America, and Africa.
-These assets have a total installed capacity of 6.3 GW.
-We have announced in January 2022 the sale of Brazil hydro business to Patria Investments, with the transaction expected to close in the second guarter of 2022.
+As of 31 December 2022, we had a mix of 129 power generation assets across 20 countries in Europe, Latin America, North America, and Africa.
+These assets have a total installed capacity of 6.1 GW.
+In Q4 2022, ContourGlobal was acquired indirectly by funds advised by Kohlberg Kravis Roberts & Co.
+L.P.
+Also within 2022, ContourGlobal closed the sale of our Brazil hydro business to Pátria Investments, acquired the controlling interest in Compañía Eléctrica de Sochagota S.A. in Colombia from our co-shareholder, Steag GmbH, and acquired the minority interest in ContourGlobal Togo S.A.